Filled with latest real estate news, unsubscribe any time.

 We will present our current Comparative Market Analysis.
 This will provide you with the information necessary to gauge the market value of a home, and will help you avoid over-paying.
 We will be compiling other comparable sold homes in the area and how long were they on the market?
 What is the difference between their asking and selling prices?
 Is the home you’re looking at under-priced, over-priced, or fair value?
 The seller receives a Comparative Market Analysis before deciding upon an asking price, so make sure you have all the same information at your fingertips.

-Check out the neighborhood you’re considering, and ask potential neighbors what they like about it.
+Check out the neighbourhood you’re considering, and ask potential neighbours what they like about it.
 What amenities does the area have to offer?
 Check out the schools, churches, parks, and shopping within reach?
 Consider visiting schools in the area if you have children.
 How about logistics, will you be affected by a new commute to work?
 Are there any City plans for the area?
 All of these factors will influence the way you experience your new home, so ensure you’re well-acquainted with the surrounding area before purchasing.

-7. Check out your home insurance before you move:
+7. Check out your home Insurance before you move:

 Don’t wait until the last minute, you’ll be rushed to find an insurance policy, pick the ideal fit for you.
 Make sure you give yourself enough time to shop around in order to get the best deal.